Unboundedness of zero-cycles on higher dimensional Fano manifolds: Unboundedness of zero-cycles on Fano hypersurfaces of dimension

-we conclude, using the fact that both $M$ and $N$ are odd and by comparing the degrees in (\ref{eqcompacorrespdelatfinrev}), that $a$ is odd and $c$ is odd, from which (\ref{eqcompacorrespdelat}) follows by the localization exact sequence, since by (\ref{eqcompacorrespdelatfinrev}) we can take $\alpha=b,\,\beta=a$. \end{proof} We now conclude the proof of Proposition \ref{profinal}.
+we conclude, using the fact that both $M$ and $N$ are odd and by comparing the degrees in (\ref{eqcompacorrespdelatfinrev}), that $a$ is odd and $c$ is odd, from which (\ref{eqcompacorrespdelat}) follows by the localization exact sequence, since by (\ref{eqcompacorrespdelatfinrev}) we can take $\alpha=c,\,\beta=a$. \end{proof} We now conclude the proof of Proposition \ref{profinal}.
 The constructions above specialize from the generic fiber $X_{\eta}$ to the special fiber $\overline{X}$ of Theorem \ref{theototaro}.
-The cycle $\mathcal{Z}_M$ specializes to a cycle which is effective by \cite[Lemme 2.10]{colliot}, and has degree $M$ over $\overline{X}^{(N)}_0$.
-Looking at the proof of Claim \ref{claim}, the rational map $\sigma$ specializes well.
-Using the desingularization $\tau:\widetilde{\overline{X}}\rightarrow \overline{X}$, we lift the cycle $\overline{Z}_M$ to an effective cycle $ \widetilde{\overline{Z}}_M$, and we lift similarly the specialized rational map $\overline{\sigma}$.
-Using the fact that $\tau$ is ${\rm CH}_0$-universally trivial (see Theorem \ref{theototaro}), we conclude that formula (\ref{eqcompacorrespdelat}) still holds for the specialized cycles, giving
+The cycle ${Z}_M$ has a Fulton specialization to a cycle which is effective by \cite[Lemme 2.10]{colliot}, and has degree $M$ over $\overline{X}^{(N)}_0$.